scriptituk/xfade-easing/README.md

         if(gt(Y,H*(1-ld(0))),A,B)
     '" output.mp4
 ```
-The `expr` parameter is shown on two lines for clarity.
+Here, the `expr` parameter is shown on two lines for clarity.
 The first line is the easing expression $e(P)$ (cubic in-out) which stores its calculated progress value in `st(0)`.
 The second line is the  transition expression $t(e(P))$ (wipedown) which loads its eased progress value from `ld(0)` instead of $P$.
 The semicolon token combines expressions.